-4.3 You must usually refer your complaint within six months of our final written response to your complaint and within six years of the act or omission about which you are complaining occurring (or within three years of you becoming aware of it).
+4.3 You must usually refer your complaint within six months of our final written response to your complaint and within one year (from 1st April 2023) of the act or omission about which you are complaining occurring (or within one year (from 1st April 2023) of you becoming aware of it).
 Further details are available on the website: www.legalombudsman.org.uk.

 5 What will it cost?

 5.1 We will not charge you for handling your complaint.

 5.2 Please note that if we have issued a bill for work done on the matter, and all or some of the bill is not paid, we may be entitled to charge interest on the amount outstanding.